kragen/derctuo/spark-gap-logic.md

 considering.
-Perhaps also higher pressures accelerate the recovery time, accounting for the difference between the millisecond recovery time of an ordinary low-pressure xenon camera flash and the 10μs cited for xenon in Wikipedia's air-gap flash article.
+Perhaps also higher pressures accelerate the recovery time, accounting for the difference between the millisecond recovery time of an ordinary low-pressure xenon camera flash and the 10μs cited for xenon in Wikipedia’s air-gap flash article.
 [Electric-discharge machining][3] routinely uses hundreds of thousands of sparks per second in, typically, deionized water, which is pumped through the spark gap at a high flow rate; typically this uses several hundred